 Become A Studio Artist

-- Must be 18 years or older.
+- 18 years or older.

-- Must have a primary diagnosis of developmental disability.
+- Have a developmental or intellectual disability.

 - Sustain interest in art-making.